hostettler/blog/_posts/2019-02-17-microservice-architecture-part-1.markdown

 {% include success.html content="Congratulations, you compiled the microservices." %}

-At this point, you compiled all of the Java code and you created maven artifacts for each micro-service (Java Archives a.k.a.
+At this point, you compiled all of the Java code and you created maven artifacts for each microservice (Java Archives a.k.a.
 JARs).
 But as we will see in the next chapters, a micro-service architecture is much more than a bunch of micro-services.
 We will need a lot of additional 3rd party tools and services.
 These additional services (e.g., logging, security) are usually provided as container images that runs on Docker.
-Therefore, we will run everything in Docker (more of Docker in this chapter)
+To be able to run the microservices along side this "3rd" party tools, we need to package the microservice as Docker images.

+Simply put, Docker provides lightweight virtualization.
+It has a smaller footprint that usual Virtual Machine approaches.
+Compared to Virtual Box, VM Ware and the others, the main difference is that the OS system layer is not replicated in each container but rather shared.

-Therefore, we will package our micro-services as docker images.
-Docker images are merely lightweight Linux systems with additional softwares.
+Docker containers run Docker images that are merely lightweight Linux systems with additional softwares.
 For more about [Docker](https://www.docker.com/)
 Let's first check whether docker is properly installed.

 {% highlight bash %}
 $ docker -v
 {% endhighlight %}